AgoraIO-Community/tutoring-reference-app/README.md

     return resource_id, sid
 ```

-With the backend service, complete we can implement the cloud recording within our application.
-To do this we need to add our link to the `cloudRecordingUrl` argument within our `AgoraClient`, and set `cloudRecordingEnabled: true` on our `AgoraVideoButtons` widget.
+With the back-end service complete, we can implement the cloud recording in our application.
+To do this, we need to add our link to the `cloudRecordingUrl` argument in our `AgoraClient` and set `cloudRecordingEnabled: true` on our `AgoraVideoButtons` widget.

 #### Stop Recording
-To stop the recording we need to implement another function on the backend.
+To stop the recording, we need to implement another function on the backend.
 Nothing else needs to be done on the front end side, since that is taken care of by the UI Kit.
 We just need a working endpoint that follows the `/stop-recording/<--Channel Name-->/<--SID-->/<--Resource ID-->` format.

-The key part here is we need to return the information to the end user, specifically the mp4 link.
+The key part here is we need to return the information to the end user-specifically the mp4 link.

 ```python
 def stop_cloud_recording(channel, resource_id, sid):